bevyengine/bevy-website/content/news/2022-08-10-bevys-second-birthday/index.md

 Last year we _heavily_ invested in Bevy's renderer.
 At the start of the year, we [built a new renderer from scratch](/news/bevy-0-6/#the-new-bevy-renderer).
 From that foundation we continued to iterate with success.
 Bevy's renderer is now:

 1. **Faster**: frustum culling, clustered forward rendering, sprite batching, more "internal" parallelism, lower render costs per entity, parallel pipelining (to be enabled soon ...
-I'll cover this in a bit),
+I'll cover this in a bit)
 2. **Easier to Understand**: clearer layers of abstraction and dataflow (low: raw wgpu, mid: Render Graph, Extract/Prepare/Queue, PipelineCache, ShaderType, high: Material, Meshes)
 3. **Easier to Extend**: new high level Material system for simple custom shaders, camera driven rendering / per camera render graphs, flexible mesh vertex layouts, shader imports, modularized / extensible shader logic (such as our PBR logic), better Rust->GPU dataflow via ShaderType
 4. **More Featureful**: More lighting options (point / directional / spot / spherical), shadows, shader imports and preprocessing, compute shaders, skeletal animation, camera driven rendering (render to texture, split screen, portals, etc), unlimited* point lights, compressed gpu textures, visibility inheritance, mesh tangent generation, better pipeline specialization, etc